 Tip #1: Get Ahead of the Uptick

-It is important to prepare for the holidays and get ahead of the uptick in employee vacation.
+It is important to prepare for the holidays and get ahead of the uptick in employee holiday staycation.
 In a business such as ours, the Holiday season can actually be a great time to deploy a phone system.
 Even though Versature’s industry leading provisioning and onboarding processes ensure that there will be a smooth and seamless transition with no downtime, clients often see a change in telephone systems as being disruptive to their day to day.
 Therefore, in completing sales processes, planning and preparation in the months leading up to the holiday season, solutions can seamlessly be deployed throughout organizations during the quiet period, allowing their staff to hit the ground running with their new and improved technologies in the new year.
 What better time to change the phone on everyone’s desk and change phone numbers than when barely anyone is in the office to be affected by the change?

 By dealing with the nitty-gritty details before the holidays, the slow period between December 20th and January 5th (or thereabouts) can be used to send your phones to you and to plug them in.
-Once everyone gets back in the office and ready to ramp up in January they can start using their new Versature phones from the get-go.
+Once everyone gets back to work and ready to ramp up in January they can start using their new Versature phones from the get-go.
 If the client isn’t ready for deployment yet, the slow time can be used to iron out any light details or to schedule heavier discussions for the new year.

 Tip #2: Make Friends